National

 Elder Helpline

-The Elder Helpline is a telephone information and referral service for seniors, persons with disabilities and their caregivers.
+The Elder Helpline is a telephone information and referral service for seniors, persons with disabilities, and their caregivers.
 The Elder Helpline is your starting point for seeking information and assistance about resources and programs available in North Central Florida.
+The organization providing the help line, Elder Options, provides many other services and resources for aging individuals that can be found on their website.

 options@agingresources.org